-If you specify a page size, the page size must be a multiple of the default page size, but not greater than 16 kilobytes.
+If you specify a page size, the page size must be a multiple of the default page size, but not greater than 16 KB.

-If you are using ON-Monitor to create a dbspace, be sure to enter the page size in kilobytes in the Page Size field.
+If you are using ON-Monitor to create a dbspace, be sure to enter the page size in KB in the Page Size field.

-Improving the Performance of Cooked-File Dbspaces by Using Direct I/O
+Improving the performance of cooked-file dbspaces by using direct I/O